junesirius/junesirius.github.io/_drafts/Archive/2025-07-19-Screenplay.md

 SALESPERSON: (leans forward, upbeat, earnestly) Now, I know what you're thinking.
 It sounds too good to be true, right?
 But that's the thing -- it works.
 This isn't just a gadget, it's a partner.
 An assistant who never sleeps, never complains, and always knows what's the best for the customers.
 To sweeten the deal, we now offer limited-time free install.
 The device can be installed anywhere you want.
 And if you're unsatisfied with the product, we offer thirty-day free cancellation, free return, no question asked.
 What do you say?

-The store owners stands slowly, shakes the salesperson's hand, still eyeing the commercial screen with the logo with suspicion.
+The store owner stands slowly, shakes the salesperson's hand, still eyeing the commercial screen with the logo with suspicion.

 STORE OWNER: (low) Don't make me regret this.